1. Home

 2. DIY Projects

-Easy Winter Basket Decor With Birch Logs
+Easy Winter Basket DIY With Birch Logs

 Share this post.
 Share the Journey!

 If you read my thrifted goodies volume 6, you might remember that I found the basket that I’m using today for $2.99 at the thrift store.
 You guys, this is truly the easiest DIY ever, only using a basket, birch logs, a scarf, a few stems of faux greenery and some ribbon.
-As we go I will share other items that you can use in place of mine in case that’s helpful for you.
-With that, let’s create a pretty piece of winter decor!

-Easy Winter Basket With Birch Logs
+Easy Winter Basket DIY With Birch Logs: Step by Step Tutorial

 The blue tones in this scarf are perfect for this time of year.
 I’ve really been loving using scarves as a base in decor lately…it seems to make everything feel balanced and cohesive.
 And, it’s free!